pydio/cells/tools/docker/compose/ha/README.md

 ```
 Perform web browser installation:

-- For DB use host 'mysql', pydio:cells as credentials and 'cells' database name
+- For DB, use host 'mysql', pydio:cells as credentials and 'cells' database name;
-- For Mongo use host 'mongo', default port and no credentials, 'cells' database name.
+- For Mongo, use host 'mongo', default port and no credentials, 'cells' database name;
-- Use Advanced Options and connect to Minio as "S3-Compatible" storage, using 'minio' host and minioadmin for key and secret
+- Use Advanced Options and connect to Minio as "S3-Compatible" storage, using 'minio' host and minioadmin for key and secret.

 Now you can spin more cells nodes: